Lowell Fitz Randolph: Career

-In September 1924, Barbara McClintock (a 2nd year graduate), started worked as a research assistant to Randolph, as well as a working as a teaching assistant to Prof. Sharp.
+In September 1924, Barbara McClintock (a 2nd year graduate), started worked as a research assistant to Randolph, as well as a working as a teaching assistant to Sharp.
 They then started to apply the smear technique to pollen cells of corn and hypothesized the origin of polyploidy in Maize.
-In 1925, they discovered a corn plant had three complete sets of chromosomes (meaning it was a triploid).
-They also studied the meiotic (cell division) behaviour of the chromosomes in the pollen of the corn.

-The results of the study were published in 1926.
-L.F.
-Randolph and B. McClintock 1926, 'Polyploidy in Zea mays' L. in American Naturalist, Vol.LX (666) Jan-Feb on pages 99–102.
-McClintock was very upset that her name appeared second in the article, since she thought that she had completed most of the research.
-Also their study techniques were also very different.
+Randolph and McClintock's study techniques were very different.
 Randolph was very careful, cautious and meticulous, where as McClintock liked to try out and modify new techniques.
-After she altered the Belling technique, Randolph was furious at me, and That was the beginning and end of a friendship she recalled in 1978.
-Randolph ended their collaboration and McClintock began to work under Prof. Sharp, who gave her more freedom.
-In 1926, he reported their findings at the 1926 International Botanical Congress at Cornell, and he then published 'A cytological study of two types of variegated pericarp in Maize' in Agr.
-Expt.
-Sta.
-Mem.
-Vol.102, (page 14).
+This resulted in friction between the two that would eventually result in the end of their working relationship.
+Randolph ended their collaboration and McClintock began to work under Sharp, who gave her more freedom.
+In 1926, he reported their findings at the 1926 International Botanical Congress at Cornell.